 If your older relative prefers to stay within the familiarity of their own home, maintaining a sense of freedom and independence, there are options that will allow them to do so, while still providing you with the comfort of knowing that they are being well taken care of.
 Home care aides are caregivers who can provide your loved one with care and companionship without requiring them to leave their home.
 If you are looking into different options for your relative, below are the benefits of seeking a home care aide.

-Home Care Aides Will Come to the Relative’s Home
+Home Care Aides Will Travel to You

-Through the Consumer Directed Personal Assistance Program (CDPAP Program), you can personally select a caregiver that you already know such as a family member or a friend.
-Just like a home care aide, the caregiver would supply in-home care for your older relative.
-If your older relative has Medicaid, the home healthcare agency will facilitate the CDPAP program.
-This option will allow your loved one to be even more comfortable since they may already know the caregiver, and you will also feel more comfortable knowing your loved one is being cared for by someone you know and trust.
+Through the Consumer Directed Personal Assistance Program (CDPAP), you can personally select a caregiver you already know, such as a family member or a trusted friend.
+Just like a home care aide, the caregiver would supply in-home support for your older relative.
+Because CDPAP is covered by Medicaid, not only would the care be coming from a known person, but they would also be paid for their work.

 There are many options when seeking long-term care for your aging relatives, and all of them come with their own benefits.
 But, if they value the familiarity and comfort of their current lifestyle, be sure to consider home care.
 In most cases, there is no need to relocate in order to receive the care they deserve.
 They can remain right where they have always been, continuing to enjoy their life amongst family and friends.